Module 2.3: GCP Compute Engine

 # Enable OS Login at the project levelgcloud compute project-info add-metadata \ --metadata enable-oslogin=TRUE

 # Grant OS Login IAM role to a usergcloud projects add-iam-policy-binding my-project \ --member="user:alice@example.com" \ --role="roles/compute.osLogin"When a user connects using gcloud compute ssh, GCP automatically generates a short-lived SSH key, pushes it to their OS Login profile, and allows them to log in.
-The moment their IAM permissions are revoked, their access to all VMs is instantly cut off.
+When IAM access is removed, future OS Login SSH connections are denied across VMs that use OS Login.
 For VMs that do not have external IPs, you combine OS Login with Identity-Aware Proxy (IAP) TCP forwarding to securely tunnel SSH traffic without exposing ports to the internet.

 Did You Know?